 What you need to know

-HIV is a virus that attacks the body’s immune system, with proper treatment people with HIV can live long healthy lives and protect their sexual partner(s).
+HIV is a virus that attacks the body’s immune system, with proper treatment people with HIV can live long healthy lives and protect their partner(s).

 - More than 1.2 million people in the U.S. are living with HIV.

 - In 2018 there were 91,764 people living with HIV in Texas.
 (Texas – AIDSVu)